 - All assistantships are contingent on satisfactory performance of assigned duties and progression towards degree as well as availability of funds.

-- Master’s applicants will be considered for 1/2 time research or teaching assistantship with a term stipend ranging between $9450 and $9900 per semester, 50% tuition scholarship, and graduate assistant tuition rate (in-state tuition rate) for remaining tuition.
+- Master’s applicants will be considered for 1/2 time research or teaching assistantship with a stipend ranging from $2100 to $2150 per month, 50% tuition scholarship, and graduate assistant tuition rate (in-state tuition rate) for remaining tuition.

-- Doctoral applicants will be considered for 1/2 research or teaching assistantship with a term stipend ranging between $9450 and $9900 per semester term and 100% tuition scholarship.
+- Doctoral applicants will be considered for 1/2 research or teaching assistantship with a stipend ranging from $2100 to $2150 per month and 100% tuition scholarship.

 The Department of Mechanical Engineering, College of Engineering, and Iowa State University provide fellowships and scholarships to outstanding applicants, including outstanding underrepresented minority and women applicants.
 Many of these fellowships provide financial supplements to a research or teaching assistantship.